ICSM/pgmuvi/paper.md

 However, GPR is not without its challenges.
 The most popular covariance functions are often not able to model complex signals, and thus the user must construct their own covariance function.
 GPs are also computationally expensive, and thus approximations must be used to scale to large datasets.
-Something something something
+Finally, many GP packages either have very steep learning curves or only provide limited features, and thus are not suitable for the average astronomer.

 In this paper we present a new Python package, `pgmuvi`, which is designed to perform GPR on multi-wavelength astronomical time-series data.
-The package is designed to be easy to use, and to provide a quick way to perform GPR on multi-wavelength data.
+The package is designed to be easy to use, and to provide a quick way to perform GPR on multi-wavelength data by exploiting uncommon but powerful kernels and appoximations.
 The package is also designed to be flexible, and to allow the user to customize the GPR model to their needs.
 `pgmuvi` exploits multiple strategies to scale regression to large datasets, making it suitable for the current era of large-scale astronomical surveys.